Nii-Lante-Lamptey/Data-Analysis-Project-/README.md

 Exploratory Data Analysis: Various statistical techniques and data visualization tools are employed to gain insights into the dataset.
 This includes analyzing funding patterns, sector-wise distribution, regional concentration, and key performance indicators.

 Descriptive Analytics: The project conducts descriptive analysis to summarize and interpret the key characteristics of the Indian startup ecosystem.
-T

 Inferential Analytics: Inferential analysis techniques are applied to draw conclusions and make predictions based on the available data.
 This involves hypothesis testing.